-The case is the housing for your system, it offers protection against the elements and can either hide or display the inner workings of your PC.
+The computer case is the housing for your system, it offers protection against the elements and can either hide or display the inner workings of your PC.

 ATX form factor is the current standard for motherboard/case layouts.
 Before ATX there were AT cases which handled the early 8086-Early Pentium systems.